 You should take as many precautions as possible to protect yourself from being bitten.
 Bites can occur at any time.
-Many mosquitoes bite between dusk and dawn, but some are more active during the daytime, such as those that transmit Zika virus.
-This type of mosquito – the Aedes aegypti – also transmits dengue and chikungunya virus.
+Many mosquitoes bite between dusk and dawn, but some are more active during the daytime, such as Aedes mosquitoes.
+They can transmit dengue virus, Zika virus and chikungunya virus.

 There are a number of things you can do to avoid being bitten by mosquitoes.

 - Wear protective clothing; long sleeves and long pants in light colours are best.
 Mosquitoes are attracted to darker colours.